Diabetes: Types, Symptoms, Treatments

 Diet, exercise, and other healthy habits can help persons with diabetes to improve their blood sugar control, as well as help them to either minimize or prevent entirely complications of diabetes.

-Diet: A healthy diet is the key to control of blood sugar levels in persons with diabetes, and in the prevention of complications of diabetes.
+A healthy diet is the key to control of blood sugar levels in persons with diabetes, and in the prevention of complications of diabetes.
 Persons who are overweight and having difficulty losing weight can work with their health care provider to find a dietitian, or a weight modification program to help them reach their goal weight.
 Eating a consistent and well-balanced diet which is low in saturated fat and concentrated sweets, as well as high in fiber, in about the same number of calories at the same times each day is the best thing.
 Doing so helps the person's health care provider to prescribe appropriate doses of either insulin or medication, and helps to keep blood sugar levels fairly even - as well as helping to avoid dangerously high or low blood sugar levels.

-Smoking: Persons with diabetes who smoke; no matter if it involves cigarettes, a pipe, a cigar, or another form of tobacco - increase their risk markedly for every complication of diabetes.
+Persons with diabetes who smoke; no matter if it involves cigarettes, a pipe, a cigar, or another form of tobacco - increase their risk markedly for every complication of diabetes.
 Persons with diabetes who use tobacco and need help quitting should speak with their health care provider.

-Body Mass Index: According to a study published in Annals of Internal Medicine, an increase in body mass index (BMI) over time is the most important factor contributing to the observed increase in diabetes prevalence since 1976.
+According to a study published in Annals of Internal Medicine, an increase in body mass index (BMI) over time is the most important factor contributing to the observed increase in diabetes prevalence since 1976.
 Diabetes is one of the most common and costly chronic disorders in the United States.
 Researchers analyzed data from National Health and Nutrition Examination Surveys to determine the extent to which the increase in diabetes prevalence is explained by changing distributions of race/ethnicity, age, and obesity prevalence in U.S. adults.
 They found the prevalence of diabetes nearly doubled from 1976 to 1980 and also from 1999 to 2004.
-During both time periods, diabetes prevalence increased more in men than in women.
+During both periods, diabetes prevalence increased more in men than in women.
 The increase of certain risk factors, including BMI, race and ethnicity, and age, coincided with an increased incidence of diabetes, with BMI being the greatest contributor among the three covariates.
 The researchers suggest that public health efforts should focus on interventions that address obesity.
 The increased prevalence of diabetes among men could not be explained by an increased BMI in men.
 Researchers suggest that future research should investigate what additional factors may contribute to the faster rise in diabetes in men than in women.

 Medical Treatment of Diabetes

 People are treated for diabetes individually depending on the type of diabetes they have.
-The form of treatment a health care worker provides also depends on whether or not the person has additional complications from diabetes and their general health at the time they are diagnosed.
+The form of treatment a health care worker provides also depends on whether the person has additional complications from diabetes and their general health at the time they are diagnosed.
 Treatment of diabetes involves lifestyle changes and blood sugar control, and creation of a plan to meet treatment goals.

-Persons who have just been diagnosed with diabetes will often times find a care team spending a great deal of time educating them about the condition and its treatment, along with everything the person needs to know in regards to caring for themselves daily.
-The team includes not only a health care provider and their staff members; but specialists involved with eye care, foot care, Neurology, Diabetes Education, and a Professional Dietitian.
+Persons who have just been diagnosed with diabetes will often times find a care team spending a great deal of time educating them about the condition and its treatment, along with everything the person needs to know in regard to caring for themselves daily.
+The team includes not only a health care provider and their staff members, but specialists involved with eye care, foot care, Neurology, Diabetes Education, and a Professional Dietitian.
 The team interacts with the person who has diabetes at appropriate intervals to check on their progress and goals.
 Education is essential for persons with all types of diabetes.

 Treatment of Type 1 Diabetes

 Persons with diabetes learn how to inject insulin from a trained professional, who will also show them how to store insulin; usually a Nurse who works with their health care provider, or diabetes educator.
 People with Type 1 Diabetes commonly inject insulin two or three times daily, usually around meal times.
 The amount of insulin they use depends on their individual needs as determined by their health care provider.
 There are some longer acting forms of insulin that are usually injected once or twice a day.
-Some persons with Type 1 Diabetes have the insulin they take administered continuously through an infusion pump in order to receive adequate control of their blood glucose levels.
+Some persons with Type 1 Diabetes have the insulin they take administered continuously through an infusion pump to receive adequate control of their blood glucose levels.

 It is important to learn to keep blood sugar levels as even as possible.
-Equally important is maintaining an accurate record of the person's insulin dosages and blood sugar levels; health care providers will need this information in order to provide treatment and management of diabetes for them.
+Equally important is maintaining an accurate record of the person's insulin dosages and blood sugar levels; health care providers will need this information to provide treatment and management of diabetes for them.
 Pursuing a consistently healthy diet that is right for their weight and size is just as important in the effort to control the person's blood sugar levels.